 Five Steps to Cure Winter Blues

 My plan is to limit my self-imposed winter hibernation as much as possible.
 I’m a homebody by nature and when it’s cold and dark out, I make no bones about hunkering down in a cozy hoodie until spring arrives.
-Regular socializing should ward off the isolation.
+Regular socializing should help ward off the isolation.

 In other words, cook more meals.
 This is a tall order for me as my kitchen is likely the last place you’ll find me.
-During the week, I talk to my Seamless delivery guys more than I talk to my friends.
+During the week, I talk to my food delivery guys more than I talk to my friends.
 Yeah, I said it!
 But spending more time at the cook top will serve me in several ways.

-Add in a large bouquet of fresh flowers that I can separate into smaller bouquets for my coffee table, night table and kitchen counter and I will have a perfect winter hideaway.
+Add in a large bouquet of fresh flowers that I can separate into smaller bouquets for my coffee table, night table, and kitchen counter and I will have a perfect winter hideaway.
 I’ve been hewing to the Danish principle of hygge which means making your home comfy and well-appointed to help make it through the long, harsh winter.
 The Danes have really long winters.

 Do you suffer from the winter blues and if so, how do you make it through?
-Please let me know in the comments because if my tactics don’t work, I’ll be looking for more things to try!
-Also check out the treatments and remedies from the Mayo Clinic.
+Please let me know on Insta because if my tactics don’t work, I’ll be looking for more things to try!